rust-console/gba/book/src/04-non-video/01-buttons.md

 totally normal, but if not just always remember to gather the input once per frame and then use that value across the whole frame.

+### Detecting New Presses

+The keypad only tells you what's _currently_ pressed, but if you want to check what's _newly_ pressed it's not too much harder.

+All that you do is store the last frame's keys and compare them to the current keys with an `XOR`.
+In the `gba` crate it's called `KeyInput::difference`.
+Once you've got the difference between last frame and this frame, you know what changes happened.

+* If something is in the difference and _not pressed_ in the last frame, that means it was newly pressed.
+* If something is in the difference and _pressed_ in the last frame that means it was newly released.
+* If something is not in the difference then there's no change between last frame and this frame.

 ## Key Interrupt Control

 * KEYCNT, `0x400_0132`, `u16`, read/write